Rashaann/bashTools/README.md

 ### Rename It
 Rename It is a tool consisting of adding the current date as a prefix of file's name.
 After asking you the extension of the files to be renamed, it will search those matching the extension in the current folder and update them.

+### Pass Generator
+Tool allowing you to choose the length of your password plus decide whether or not you want to use special characters.
+Regarding the previous setup, the Pass Generator will generate a random password to secure your account without the inconvenient to spend more time than necessary to create it.